 Value of 1739 Porto Bello Taken Medal

 This medal celebrated the accomplishment of Admiral Edward Vernon overtaking Porto Bello, a Spanish port in Panama that oversaw the shipping of gold and silver back to Europe.
-Vernon overtook the harbor with only six ships, as he had boasted to Parliament.
-The English celebrated the victory with many similarly designed medals.
-The obverse of this medal features a half-length figure of Vernon, facing three-quarters to the left, baton in his right hand.
-The legend states, “Admiral Vernon took Porto Bello.”
+Vernon overtook the harbor with only six ships, as he had prophesied to Parliament.
+The English celebrated the victory with many medals.
+The obverse of this medal features a figure of Vernon facing three-quarters to the left with his baton in left hand.
+The legend states, “Admiral Vernon took Porto Bello”.
 Reverse, displays the six ships as they enter the harbor.
-Around the image declares, “With Six Ships Only, November 22, 1739” each word separated by a four dot star.
-This reverse shows land, water, and one steeple which points to the letter “i”.
+Around the image declares, “With Six Ships Only, November 22, 1739”, with four dot stars separating each word.
+Two steeples point upwards, one towards the “p” and the other between the “s” and the “o”.